LaduClassic/liyahs-learning-jour/PRD.md

   - Letter Order: Drag-and-drop letter clusters to build words
   - Phonetic Match: Match Arabic words to transliterations
   - Definition Match: Pair Arabic words with English meanings
-  - Write It: Type Arabic from phonetic prompts with validation
+  - Write It: Display dotted outline of Arabic word for tracing practice, then type Arabic from phonetic prompts with validation
   - Flashcards: Review words with reveal functionality
+  - Quiz Upload: Settings dialog with drag-and-drop file upload, file format validation, preview of uploaded words, reset to defaults option
+  - Custom quiz words persist across sessions and populate into all quiz modes automatically
+  - Default quiz1.txt file available in quiz-uploads folder with format: arabic|phonetic|definition
   - All Arabic text properly styled with Scheherazade New font and RTL direction

 ### Science Section